Jollywatt/GeometricAlgebra.jl/docs/src/theory/products.md

 ```
 and indeed ``A ⋅ B = A \lcontr B = A \rcontr B = A ⊙ B`` if ``p = q``.

-Despite their similarities, the contractions are arguably better behaved than the inner product, since identities with the inner product tend to involve grade-based exceptions while identities with contractions tend to hold in full generally (see [Dorst2002](@cite) for discussion).
+Despite their similarities, the contractions are arguably better behaved than the inner product, since identities with the inner product tend to involve grade-based exceptions while identities with contractions tend to hold in full generally.
+(See [Dorst2002](@cite) for discussion).

 For instance, the contractions obey an associativity relation
 ```math